nishatrhythm/Bangladesh-Railway-Trains-Stations-Coaches-Classes-Info/README.md

 ## Overview

-This repository contains data related to trains, coaches, and railway stations in Bangladesh.
+This repository contains data related to trains, coaches, classes and railway stations in Bangladesh.
 The information is provided in both English and Bengali, formatted as JSON files.

 ## Files